A $4M operator hires its first AI employee.

 Business impact — the dollar number

-Annualized run-rate (conservative): $40K–$64K in incremental after-hours revenue alone, on a 30-day install.
-AR + Recurring Revenue loops start month 2, projected to add another $90K–$140K over the next 90 days.
-The install paid back in week 1 with the Tuesday-night rodent call.
-Everything after that is compounding.
+Annualized run-rate (modeled, conservative): $40K–$64K in incremental after-hours revenue alone, off a 30-day install.
+The AR and Recurring Revenue loops start in month 2, projected to add another $90K–$140K over the next 90 days.
+The install paid back in week 1 on the Tuesday-night rodent call.
+Everything after that compounds.
+These are illustrative ranges, not a promise.

 Let's model the math on your actual numbers.

-Thirty-minute install-fit call.
-Bring your call logs, your lead sources, and your last 90 days of revenue.
-We'll run the same rubric we ran on Maverick and tell you what the loop would actually pay back — even if the answer is “not yet.”
+A thirty-minute install-fit call.
+Bring your call logs, your lead sources, your last 90 days of revenue.
+We'll run the same rubric we ran on Maverick and tell you what the loop could pay back — even if the answer is “not yet.”

 Sarah's read, day 30

-We asked Sarah what she'd tell another operator considering the install.
+We asked Sarah what she'd tell another operator weighing the install.
 Lightly edited:

-“The Tuesday night rodent call paid for the whole thing.
-Everything after that has been gravy.
+“The Tuesday-night rodent call paid for the whole thing.
+Everything after that is gravy.
 Marcus likes that he can actually go home at 5 and the phone doesn't follow him.
-I like that I'm not waking up to 6 voicemails I have to triage before the trucks roll.
-The audit thing in week 2 was important — it's not magic, it's a system that needs to be tuned to how we actually run.
-Now that it's tuned, it's just doing the work.
+I like not waking up to 6 voicemails I have to triage before the trucks roll.
+The audit in week 2 mattered — it's not magic, it's a system that has to be tuned to how we actually run.
+Now that it's tuned, it just does the work.
 Next loop starts next month.”

 Next 30 days: install the Multi-Channel AR Recovery loop and wire it into QuickBooks Online + Maverick's Twilio account.
 Re-run the intake at day 90 to score what's shifted.